Newspaper Pages in Star Trek

 TOS: Spectre of the Gun

 In this episode we can see a newspaper page from the Tombstone Epitaph of October 26, 1881.
-The date, together with the mention of "OK Corral" in the fifth column, is a broad hint what the story is about.
-The visible parts of the four other columns of this paper could be deciphered in their entirety.
+The place and date, together with the mention of "OK Corral" in the fifth column, is a broad hint what the story is about.
+The Tombstone Epitaph is a real-life newspaper that gained fame for its coverage of the O.K.
+Corral gunfight.

 The left column contains excerpts from the already mentioned Fifth Five-Year Plan.
 The last paragraph includes the sentence that was already visible in "The City on the Edge of Forever" below Edith Keeler's picture: "The present plan again demonstrates before the whole world the great vital force.
 This plan is a plan of peaceful, economic, and cultural construction."